binaryfever/WNM617/Syllabus.md

 ###Week 13: Wrapping a site in Swift and in Android
 -	Using xcode and swift to wrap your website in a UIWebView and why
 - Using Andriod Studio to wrap your website in a WebView and why
 -	Demo: Using UIWebView (ios)
 -	Demo: Using WebView (android)
+-	Activty: Wrap your midterm or bootstrap assignment in iOS and Android webviews
+-	Assignment: Final Project Part 4 - Continue Implementation and Test

 ###Week 14: Final Project Work
 -	This week we will use the entire class to wrap our the Final Project and get help